not-sekiun/PyIris/README.md

 The PyIris project is an attempt at creating a modular, stealthy and flexible remote-access-toolkit.
 This toolkit allows users to dynamically build remote-access payloads (referred to as scouts) by loading and unloading specific modules (referred to as components), that grant scouts specific features and functions.
 Want a keylogger that also supports remote command execution?
-No problem, just load on a keylogger module and a remote command execution module onto the scout and hit "generate".This will generate a scout for you that does just that.
-This allows a user to cut down on file size and get rid of useless features making it less likely for antivirus to detect the scout all while giving them a huge amount of flexiblity to customise payloads.
+No problem, just load on a keylogger module and a remote command execution module onto the scout and hit "generate".
+This generates a payload that does just that.
+This allows you to cut down on file size and get rid of useless features making it less likely for antivirus to detect the scout all while giving you a huge amount of flexiblity to customise payloads.

 # Features
 - None as of now, planning to migrate them soon